 Bushcare groups meet in the reserve on the 1st Wednesday and 2nd Sunday of each month.

-Further information on Artarmon Reserve is available in the Artarmon Reserve Masterplan.
+Further information on Artarmon Reserve is available in the Artarmon Parklands Masterplan.

 Do you want to use our mobile site?